Game Systems

 General Mechanics

-There are a number of important game mechanics that are not related to combat or skill advancement.
+There are a number of important game mechanics that are not related to battle or skill advancement.
 Those are covered here.

 Trap Rooms